 We are living in a moment of accelerated change.
 The technologies we use, the ways we work and play, and how we interact with each other are all in flux.
 Change always breeds uncertainty, but I’m optimistic that we will combine human ingenuity with emerging technologies to bring about a better world for all.

-For insightful predictions on emerging technologies in 2018 and beyond, check out Dell Technologies 2018 Predictions – Entering the Next Era of Human Machine Partnerships.
+For insightful predictions on emerging technologies and the state of IT in 2018 and beyond, check out Dell Technologies 2018 Predictions – Entering the Next Era of Human Machine Partnerships.